-- We considered whether the Board of Directors' assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit. - We inspected the terms of conditions of the financing agreements that could lead to going concern risks, the term of the agreement and any covenants. - We analyzed the Company's financial position as at year-end and compared it to the balance sheet as at the date of the merger, 1 October 2021, which can be considered as an opening balance.
+- We considered whether the Board of Directors' assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit. - We inspected the terms of conditions of the financing agreements that could lead to going concern risks, the term of the agreement and any covenants. - We analyzed the Company's financial position, result of the year and cashflow as at year-end 2022 and compared it to the 31 December 2021 in terms of indicators that could identify going concern risks.